Creating Menus in Drupal 7 - Part 2 - Adding links and Displaying

 Adding menu items

-Now you can add the specific data for the link.
+- You are taken to a screen where you will add the specific data for the link.

 You now have created your custom menu on your Drupal 7 site!
 This concludes part two of the two part article series.
-Next, you will learn how to place your custom menu.
+Next, you will learn how to enable your custom menu for your site.
 You may either replace the main or secondary menus, or you can place the menu in one of your site regions.
 If you need further assistance please feel free to ask a question on our support center.